 Unlike other countries, US states recognize ‘at-will’ employment.
 Excluding states with limitations, this means that employers in the US can terminate employees’ contracts at any time for any reason (aside from reasons to do with discrimination).
 Exceptions can be quite broad, so any employee termination must be handled correctly.

-HR and Payroll in San Francisco
+Payroll in San Francisco

 The City and County of San Francisco offer a number of very appealing incentives to those doing business in this Californian city.
 These include payroll tax exclusion for those operating a clean technology company, rebates and tax credits for businesses that use solar power, and payroll tax and city fee refunds for the film production sector.

 San Francisco is a multicultural hub, with a skilled workforce.
-According to data collected by the City, over 52% of the population has a Bachelor’s degree, and 46% speak more than one language.
+According to data collected by the city’s authority, over 52% of the population has a Bachelor’s degree, and 46% speak more than one language.
 These statistics illustrate the fact that the people of San Francisco are well-equipped for working in international business.
 As well as travel opportunities through the international airport, San Francisco has a vast train, cable car, and bus network.

-HR and Payroll in Austin
+Payroll in Austin